 A good number of the Issei parents of California's Nisei soldiers were highly successful farmers and businessmen who had survived the Depression (Iwata, 1992).
 The U.S. Entry into WWII gave their envious competitors fuel to push for the ousting of the Issei farmers and their Nisei children from California farm lands.
 The ethnic Japanese worked the undesirable parcels of land and turned the unproductive land into "the richest in California."
 (Stanley, J., 1994).
 Organized political and vigilante groups lobbied for government removal of the entire population.
 (Girdner & Loftis, 1969) Peaceful Issei had bullets shot at their homes.
-They were harassed; had property graffitied, stolen and ransacked.
+They were harassed and had their property graffitied, stolen and ransacked.
 Farms and inventories were sold at next to nothing during the forced military evacuation.
 Most families had between 48 hours to two weeks to evacuate and take only what they could carry.
-Nisei and Issei lost (in 1990's dollars), property "valued at 6.2 billion" (Stanley, J.) including businesses, farms, equipment & inventory that took a lifetime to build (Iwata, M., 1992).
+Nisei and Issei lost property valued at \$6.2 billion (Stanley, J). including businesses, farms, equipment & inventory that took a lifetime to build (Iwata, M., 1992).